rweigel/phys305/boundary_value_problems.md

 where $a$ and $b$ are constants.
 You can verify that $V = ax+b$ satisfies $\partial^2 V/\partial x^2 = 0$ by differentiating it twice with respect to $x$.

-The interpretation of this equation is that in a configuration where it can be argued that potential only depends on $x$, the potential must increase or decrease linearly.
+The interpretation of this equation is that in a configuration where it can be argued that potential only depends on $x$, the potential must increase or decrease linearly or be constant.
 In this example, the two boundary conditions are

 1. $V(x=0)=0$
 2. $V(x=d)=V_o$